Teradata/stacki-ace/README.md

-The best ARM on the team is an ACE.
+The best ARM on the team is an Ace.

 ---